6X for CO2 Storage Simulation

 - The rate and volume of CO2 precipitation can be modelled in 6X using scripting and a dimensionless time function

-4. Structural Trapping – Reservoir Seal
+Structural Trapping

 - Free CO2 migrates up until it accumulates as free gas just beneath the reservoir seal / caprock